rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 test result: ok.
 2 passed; 0 failed; 0 ignored; 0 measured; 1 filtered out
 ```

-This command ran all tests with `add` in the name and filtered out the test
-named `one_hundred`.
-Also note that the module in which tests appear becomes
-part of the test’s name, so we can run all the tests in a module by filtering
-on the module’s name.

 Este comando executou todos os testes com `add` no nome e filtrou o teste chamado
 `one_hundred`.
 Observe também que o módulo no qual os testes aparecem se torna parte
 do nome do teste, para que possamos executar todos os testes em um módulo filtrando
 o nome do módulo.

-### Ignoring Some Tests Unless Specifically Requested
 ### Ignorando Alguns Testes, a Menos que Especificamente Solicitado

-Sometimes a few specific tests can be very time-consuming to execute, so you
-might want to exclude them during most runs of `cargo test`.
-Rather than
-listing as arguments all tests you do want to run, you can instead annotate the
-time-consuming tests using the `ignore` attribute to exclude them, as shown
-here:

 Às vezes, alguns testes específicos podem levar muito tempo para serem executados;
 portanto, você pode excluí-los durante a maioria das execuções do `cargo test`.
 Em vez
 de listar como argumentos todos os testes que você deseja executar, você pode anotar
 os testes demorados usando o atributo `ignore` para excluí-los, como mostrado aqui:

-<span class="filename">Filename: src/lib.rs</span>

 <span class="filename">Nome do arquivo: src/lib.rs</span>